agent18/agent18.github.io/_posts/2020-02-12-is-ea-bottlenecked-3.markdown

 over 3hrs atleast (I don't know the upper bound).
 His comments were very thorough (he didn't leave any hyperlink unclicked).
 He managed to question several of my claims.
 I have updated parts of this post based on his comments.
-I also want to thank Carrick Flynn, Peter Hurford, [EA Applicant](https://forum.effectivealtruism.org/users/ea-applicant), Jon Behar, Ben West, 80,000 hours for helping me directly or indirectly.
+I also want to thank STM, Carrick Flynn, Peter Hurford, [EA Applicant](https://forum.effectivealtruism.org/users/ea-applicant), Jon Behar, Ben West, 80,000 hours for helping me directly or indirectly.
 They provided valuable info in their posts/comments/email which I have used in this article.
 That said,